simonjaeger/hjortron/README.md

 ## License

 A conscious effort is made to provide the project with the MIT License.
-See [LICENSE].
+See [LICENSE](LICENSE).